AlexZampa/study-plan/README.md

 ## **React Client Application Routes**

 - Route `/home`: main page (not protected) that contains a table with all courses that the university offers.
-- Route `/studyplan`: shows the study plan of an (authenticated and authorized) user and allows them to modify it, if the user does not have a study plan a new one can be created.
+- Route `/studyplan`: shows the study plan of  (authenticated and authorized) users and allows them to modify it, if the user does not have a study plan a new one can be created.
 - Route `/login` shows the form to fill in to authenticate (create a session).